vivocha/bot-sdk/README.md

 ### [Microsoft Bots](#microsoft-bots)

-Vivocha provides built-in native support also for bots implemented using the Microsoft Bot platform and deployed on Azure.
+Vivocha provides built-in native support also for bots implemented using the [Microsoft Bot Framework](https://dev.botframework.com) platform and deployed on Azure.

 In particular, the communication is based on the Microsoft Direct Line API 3.0 Channel.

----

 #### Prerequisites

-- **Direct Line 3.0 Channel MUST be enabled** for the specific bot on Azure Bot Service.
+- **[Direct Line 3.0 Channel](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-channel-connect-directline) MUST be enabled** for the specific bot on Azure Bot Service.

 #### Configuration

-1. In the Microsoft Azure Bot Platform, for tha target bot configure a **Direct Line 3.0 Channel**; specifying a *Site* name, thus two *secret keys* are generated and proposed
+1. In the Microsoft Azure Bot Platform, for the target bot configure a **Direct Line 3.0 Channel**; specifying a *Site* name, thus two *secret keys* are generated and proposed
 2. In Vivocha Campaign Builder > Library, create a BotAgent, with the following settings:

 Settings: